google/blockly-games/README.md

 }
 ```
 2. Add new variable into the `./appengine/bird/main.js`, `speedSlider`, and implemented the `calculateSpeed` function.
 This function `calculateSpeed` computes a value using specific calculations and assigns it to the `stepSpeed` variable.
+3. Add the Slider SVG icon into the `./appengine/bird/html.js` file.